If a cringe went up your spine when you read that title, I do apologize.

 Also, be sure to point your audience exactly where the header says they’ll be pointed.
 For example, if your header’s CTA is something along the lines of “Need further assistance?
 Don’t hesitate to contact us,” you absolutely need to provide a link to your contact page within the header (rather than, say, to your site’s main page).

-For even more lead-generating tactics and strategies, check out this post on our blog.
+For even more lead-generating tactics and strategies, check out this article.

 The two most important lessons to take away from this article: